• Skip to main content

-Stobs Camp near Hawick in the Scottish Borders was Once the largest internment camp in the world
+Stobs Camp lies near Hawick in the Scottish Borders.
+It was once the largest internment camp in the world

 The following year it was established as the main training base for British soldiers in Scotland.